ansh746/my-repository/README.md

 # my-repository
-This is just for testing purpose
+This is just for learning purpose(git), nothing useful here
 ### Test 1
 pushing this change to main branch